segmentio/analytics-react-native/packages/plugins/plugin-idfa/README.md

 ...

-//The IDFA Plugin supports an optional `enabled` boolean
+ /** The IDFA Plugin supports an optional `shouldAskPermission` boolean which defaults to true.
+Setting to false prevents the plugin from requesting permission from the user.
+If you set the parameter to `false` on initialization you **must** call `requestTrackingPermission()` to retrieve the `idfa`
+ */
-//setting to false disables plugin on initialization const idfaPlugin = new IdfaPlugin(false);
+const idfaPlugin = new IdfaPlugin(false);
 segmentClient.add({ plugin: idfaPlugin });

-//enable returns a promise you can use to
-//make additional tracking decisions idfaPlugin.enable().then((enabled: boolean) => {
+/** `requestTrackingPermission()` will prompt the user for tracking permission and returns a promise you can use to make additional tracking decisions based on the response */ idfaPlugin.requestTrackingPermission().then((enabled: boolean) => {
   console.log('IDFA -->', enabled);
 });
 ```